 There is however no harm if the journalists use either the Media Centre or the Media Council as their first point of contact.

 Press accreditation process is considered complete at the Media Council offices after payment of the prescribed fees and issuance of an accreditation card.

-- Form G is filled stating the particulars of the applicant.
+(III) Form G is filled stating the particulars of the applicant.
 Download Form G from the Bottom of this Page

-After Filling Form G Send application to these email Addresses
+After Filling Form G Send application to the email Addresses below

 or +256 312 226 125 +256 312 226 125